a

 Understanding the signs

 Working out what’s ‘healthy’ and what’s a problem with porn is tricky.
-If you’re worried about someone, before making a call or diving in to help, suss out some signs that show they might be struggling.
-For example, they could…
+If you’re worried about someone, before making a call or diving in to help, here’s some signs they might be struggling.
+They could…

 • get agitated or stressed without porn